-I have made lemon spaghetti a hundred times but never thought to add veggies to it, imagine that!
+I have made Creamy Lemon Garlic Spaghetti, but never thought to add veggies to it, imagine that!
 Mary says broccoli and peppers are also great additions.
 I will probably never make it plain again, the veggies really make it super delicious.

 The guys have been improving fencing on the ranch and that means some really long days.
 My husband came in for lunch late the day I made this easy pasta dish.

 I had put the leftovers in the fridge and just reheated it when he came in.
 It was just as good as when I made it earlier.
 This would be perfect to make ahead to enjoy for lunch for several days.

 When the guys are off working on fencing or putting up hay in the summer, I never know when they will stop to eat.
 Dishes like this are a lifesaver.
 Quick, easy and delicious.
 You know that’s right up my alley.

 Tips for Making Lemon Parsley Angel Hair with Asparagus and Mushrooms:

 - Use any pasta you have on hand: spaghetti, linguine, or even rotini would work.

 - Switch up the vegetables: sweet peppers, broccoli, carrots, and zucchini would all be delicious.

 - Make sure to reserve 1/2 cup of pasta water to finish the dish, it really does make a difference.